Home » Blog

 Titanium Flat Iron

-Basically, Titanium is a metal, so they are very strong and very durable.
+Basically, titanium is a metal, so these flat irons are very strong and durable.

-Holding Titanium flat iron you feel it is a bit lighter than Ceramic models with the same size.
+Holding a titanium flat iron, you may notice it feels a bit lighter than ceramic models of the same size.

-The Titanium plates conduct heat the best so that it will straighten hair quickly, but potentially cause hair damage.
-You should use a heat protection spray.
+Since titanium plates conduct heat the best, they straighten hair quickly but can potentially cause hair damage.
+Use a heat protection spray.

-The research found out that frizz, damaged hair is overcharged with positive irons, the titanium plates once heated provide abundant negative ions, which will cure or neutralize those parts on hair, bring your hair to a better state.
+Research shows that frizz and damaged hair are overcharged with positive ions; titanium plates, once heated, provide abundant negative ions, which can cure or neutralize those parts of hair, improving its condition.

-With the same heat setting, say, 270F, your hair will receive more heat from Titanium flat ion than Ceramic ones.
+With the same heat setting, such as 270°F, your hair will receive more heat from a titanium flat iron than from ceramic ones.

-If your hair is healthy (and it’s 3C or 4) and you do straightening daily, Titanium is for you.
+If your hair is healthy (and it’s 3C or 4) and you straighten daily, titanium is a good choice.

-One of the Titanium flat iron with a very high heat setting is Brazilian Heat After Dark, it suits to very curly hair, especially Africa American hair and can be used for permanent hair treatments like Brazilian keratin blowout.
+One of the titanium flat irons with a very high heat setting is Brazilian Heat After Dark.
+It suits very curly hair, especially African American hair, and can be used for permanent hair treatments like Brazilian keratin blowout.

 Pros: